Kiragroh/Split-MultiFrame-DICOM/README.md

 No files are converted: Ensure that the Multi-Frame DICOM files are in the same directory or subdirectories where the script is executed.
 Support and Contributions
 If you have questions or issues, please create an issue in this repository.
 Contributions are also welcome!
 Fork the repository and create a pull request with your improvements.

+#### Using Custom-DICOM-Receiver
+- install python 3.11 and packages mentioned in the file 'DICOM receiver_MRMULTI_parallel.py'
+- start the file 'DICOM receiver_MRMULTI_parallel.py'

 ### License
 This project is licensed under the MIT License.